-The document within the scope of your request contains deliberative matter in the form of planning, advice, and potential courses of action, responses or mitigation strategies in response to particular pandemic conditions.
+The document within the scope of your request contains deliberative matter in the form of opinion, advice and recommendations, recorded in the course of providing a prospective estimation of COVID-19 risks and potential responses or mitigation strategies.

 As provided in the FOI Guidelines, the deliberative processes involved in the functions of an agency are its thinking processes.